jltwheeler/nvim-git-link/README.md

 - Add flag to specify if url should open with blame
 - Add function to open url of commit history of a given file
 - Add function top open url of all PR's for a given file
+- Add ability to open url of dependency files e.g. a `node_modules` file (not tracked in git)

 ### Disclaimer